bhk/scam/reference.md

     !:Shape1 3 5

 The `case` statement performs pattern matching.
+It allows us to use construction expressions on the receiving end of an assignment.

+    > (case s
+    +   ((Square a) (+ a a))
+    +   ((Rect a b) (+ a b)))
+    8

-It allows us to use constructors on the receiving end of an assignment, and it combines this with type detection.
-The first parameter is the value to be matched, and the remainder of the forms `(PATTERN BODY)` pairs.
-It test these in order, and hen the first pattern matches the value it evaluates and returns BODY.
+The first parameter is the value to be matched, and the remainder of the forms are `(PATTERN BODY)` pairs.
+It tests these in order, and when the first pattern matches the value it evaluates and returns BODY.
 If no patterns match, `nil` is returned.

 A pattern can be a (CONSTRUCTOR-NAME ARG...) where each ARG is a symbol.
 When the match is made, these symbols are bound to the corresponding members of the record when the BODY is evaluated.

 Another valid pattern is any symbol.
-This kind of pattern always succeds, and the symbol will be bound the record value while BODY is evaluated.
+This kind of pattern always succeds, and the symbol will be bound to the record value while its corresponding BODY is evaluated.

     > (define (area shape)
     +   (case shape